CSpanias/cspanias.github.io/_posts/2023-12-17-DVWA - XSS (Stored).md

 **Objective**: Redirect everyone to a web page of your choosing.

 ## Security: Low
-> _Low level will not check the requested input, before including it to be used in the output text. ([Source code](https://github.com/CSpanias/cspanias.github.io/blob/main/assets/dvwa/xss_stored/xss_stored_low_source.php))._
+> _Low level will not check the requested input, before including it to be used in the output text ([Source code](https://github.com/CSpanias/cspanias.github.io/blob/main/assets/dvwa/xss_stored/xss_stored_low_source.php))._

 1. There are 2 input fields: `Name` and `Message`.
 Let's start with something simple to see if it works: